 It’s called differentiation.

 Essentially, differentiation means that the manager must compare the performance of all his/her direct reports and determine who should receive more than the salary pool as a “merit increase” and who should receive less or none.
-This is another version of forced ranking.
 That means the method for determining pay can end up driving the rating.

 The tool the manager has to solve the differentiation problem is the performance review.
 It doesn’t help.